easonluo727/NGS-Guide/02_file_format.md

 ## STAR
 **Spliced Transcripts Alignment to a Reference**

 It is basically an aligner that maps reads to genome.
-STAR tells where this read mostly likely come from, including chromosome, genomic coordinate, strand, and alignment quality (how confident it is).
+STAR tells where this read most likely come from, including **chromosome**, **genomic coordinate**, **strand**, and **alignment quality** (how confident it is).
 To do its job, STAR needs STAR index and FASTQ files.
-STAR index is a shortcut table that lets STAR quickly find matcing positions.
+STAR index is a shortcut table that lets STAR quickly find matching positions.

 It outputs an alignment file in SAM or BAM format, which will be discussed later.

 ## SAM & BAM
 **Sequence Alignment/Map** & **Binary Alignment/Map File**
-SAM is designed for human reads, and BAM is designed for computer reads, as computer uses a binary system.
-They contain the same information and play the same role in RNA-sequencing.
+SAM is human-readable, and BAM is the compressed version for SAM for computer processing, as computer uses a binary system.
+They contain the same information and play the same role in sequencing.
 As mentioned before, SAM/BAM is the output from STAR alignment, containing information about reads, chromosome the read belongs to, genomic coordinates, and alignment quality.

 A SAM file might look like:
 ```text